FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

 The `fabric.mod.json` file is a metadata file used by Fabric Loader to load mods.
 In order to be loaded, a mod must have this file with the exact name placed in the root directory of the mod JAR.

+A `fabric.mod.json` comes included in the `src/main/resources` folder of the template mod, and can be [generated via Fabric Loom](../loom/tasks#fabric-mod-json).

 ## Mandatory Fields {#mandatory-fields}

 - **`schemaVersion`** Must be the first entry and must always be `1`.
 Required for Fabric Loader to parse the file correctly.